shreyuuu312/web-tech-design-using-html-css-javascript/README.md

 Start with the homepage.html ( not homepage2.html, it needs a database to be created to work properly). and naivigate to whereveer you want.

-For he sign up and Login to work, the database with the following details has to be created- Database name- pl table name- users number of columns- 8. colums names- id (with auto increment) first
+For the sign up and Login to work, the database with the following details has to be created-

+Database name- pl

+table name- users

+number of columns- 8.

+colums names-
+  id (with auto increment)
+  first